What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 Taking a solo cruise is a very different experience than traveling with a partner or in a group.
 Here’s what you’ll want to know before you sail.

-To give you a better idea of what you can expect and what to consider before you take a solo cruise, here are some things to think about before you hit the seas.
+To give you a better idea of what you can expect and what to consider before you take a solo cruise, here are some things to think about before you book…

 Why Cruise Solo?

-While we don’t know of any official statistics regarding the number of solo cruisers, the moves made by cruise lines indicate that it is far from rare to cruise on your own.
+While I don’t know of any official statistics regarding the number of solo cruisers, the moves made by cruise lines indicate that it is far from rare to cruise on your own.
 Of course, cruising with a partner or friend is the more popular way to travel.
 Still, there are plenty of those who decide — or even prefer — to cruise alone.

 There are a number of reasons for this.
-We mentioned a couple of big ones above, including people preferring alone time in order to relax without having others around.
+I mentioned a couple of big ones above, including people preferring alone time in order to relax without having others around.
 That alone time can give you time to think without interruption or spend the day as you want.

 As well, meeting the schedule of another traveler can sometimes be difficult given school, work, and other responsibilities.
 If you find a cruise you want to take and no one else is available to travel then, cruising solo might be the only option.